Mon–Fri 9am–6pm

 How development finance works

 Funds are released in tranches as the build reaches agreed milestones, verified by a monitoring surveyor appointed by the lender.
 The initial advance covers the land or site purchase.
 Subsequent drawdowns are released as foundations, frame, roof, fit-out and final completion stages are reached.
+Interest is typically rolled up during the build — no monthly payments required.

 Permitted development and conversions